sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 \vec u(x, y) = (u_x, u_y)
 $$

-A nice way to get an intuition about what a given field like is to sample the function in a grid of points, then draw arrows starting at each grid point whose size and orientation are dictated by the value of the function at that point.
+A nice way to get an intuition about what a given field looks like is to sample the function in a grid of points, then draw arrows starting at each grid point whose size and orientation are dictated by the value of the function at that point.
 For the purposes of this post, we're always going to be working over the domain
 \\( x \in [-1, 1] \\), \\( y \in [-1, 1] \\).